alexdyubkov/311_Service_NYC/README.md

 Presentation:<br>
 1. Can download "311_service.pptx"  from the / of this project
-2. Can open from:
+2. Can be opened from here:
 https://docs.google.com/presentation/d/1rBoeKK-7V5-Y2gwQgtxiq7mh-Kmm7FME/edit?usp=sharing&ouid=116179835469183778310&rtpof=true&sd=true

 How to read the code without downloading:
-Since github is not the best place to upload .ipynb files sometimes it demands some workaround to display it without downloading.
+Since github is not the best place to upload .ipynb files, sometimes it demands some workaround to display it without downloading.
-I used 3'rd party service to display my code, but it brought some non-critical anomalies:
+I used 3'rd party service 'nbviewer' to display my code in github, but it brought some non-critical anomalies:
 List of anomalies:
 a)Geo map doesn't shown properly
 b)output result for each cell isn't limited and it brings a lot of unnecessary data